 What lessons did this book instill in us?
 For one, it taught us to be more aware of our own reactions to life’s challenges.
 It also helped us better categorize the severity of our “inconveniences” compared with life’s major events like Frankl’s.
 We were also reminded to be more grateful for the blessings in our lives.

-Viktor Frankl’s experience is one that will last with his readers for a lifetime, which means something good did come from it.
+Viktor Frankl’s search for meaning through his experience will certainly last with his readers for a lifetime, which means something good did come from it.